awsdocs/amazon-ecs-developer-guide/doc_source/service-event-messages.md

 The service scheduler will send this event message when it could not find the available resources to add another task\.
 The possible causes for this are:

 No container instances were found in your cluster
 If no container instances are registered in the cluster you attempt to run a task in, you will receive this error\.
 You should add container instances to your cluster\.
-For more information, see [Launching an Amazon ECS Container Instance](launch_container_instance.md)\.
+For more information, see [Launching an Amazon ECS container instance](launch_container_instance.md)\.

 Not enough ports
 If your task uses fixed host port mapping \(for example, your task uses port 80 on the host for a web server\), you must have at least one container instance per task, because only one container can use a single host port at a time\.
 You should add container instances to your cluster or reduce your number of desired tasks\.